Flomics/fl-cfRNAmeta/README.md

 # fl-cfRNAmeta

-A repository for preprocessing, harmonizing, and analyzing metadata and data from public cfRNA-seq datasets.
-This project provides scripts and configuration files for standardizing sample and batch metadata, and processing the data in order to obtain final outputs for manuscript "An assessment of RNA-Seq experimental workflows for plasma cell-free transcriptome profiling".
+This repository hosts the code used in the analysis performed as part of the manuscript "**A cross-study assessment of RNA-Seq experimental workflows for cell-free transcriptome profiling**" by Tuñí _et al_.
----

 ## Repository Structure